CloudNationHQ/az-cn-go-wammcp/README.md

 Show lifecycle blocks that set ignore_changes (pattern: lifecycle has:ignore_changes) and summarize the modules.

-In vnet, show dynamic "delegation" blocks with full code, and summarize the service_delegation name/actions.
+Show dynamic "delegation" blocks with full code, and summarize the service_delegation name/actions.

 **Focused Code Queries**